 “I assumed that the students who are most comfortable speaking in an in-person class would also be the most comfortable speaking in an online class, but this is often not the case.
 Students who are generally quiet in class can be some of the most active participants online.
 Some like that video conferencing can feel more like a conversation between two people -- even if dozens more are listening.
 And some, of course, miss the in-person experience.
 That's okay!”

 Another thing helping students move forward?
 Adhering to a similar routine as they would while attending in-person classes.
-“It feels like the day moves faster and with more purpose when I stick to my normal schedule,” says Alex Mende, third-year student and president of the Student Bar Association.
+“It feels like the day moves faster and with more purpose when I stick to my normal schedule,” says Alex Mende '20, immediate past-president of the Student Bar Association.
 “It also helps the shift seem less dramatic, which can help you stay motivated.”

-Other students like third-year Dennison LaRue have come up with ways to simulate group discussion through email with their professors to create a sense of accountability with their classmates.
+Other students like Dennison LaRue '20 have come up with ways to simulate group discussion through email with their professors to create a sense of accountability with their classmates.

 “A frictionless experience is not an ideal experience,” says Smith.
 “Online learning isn’t perfect, but then again neither is conventional teaching.
 Being faced with problems is how we learn, and it’s exciting to see all of the good coming out of this experience, even amidst the challenges we all face.”